clay001/locke.github.io/_posts/2019-10-24-current-Research(2).md

 - smoothed spliced
 - smoothed unspliced

 Then use Sx and Ux to fit gamma to get the kinetic equations, plot the predict result for checking.
 Calculate the transition probability (here I fixed a bug about the stacking), project the direction (figure with small arrows) and use regular grid and gaussian kernel to smooth (figure with big arrows).
-We can access these two things in **delta_embedding** and **flow** attribute.
+We can access these two things in **delta_embedding** and **flow_embedding** attribute. (flow_grid and flow)

 ![small_arrow](https://github.com/clay001/blog/blob/gh-pages/_posts/posts_picture/Research(2)/small_arrow.png?raw=true)